 18. Are my courses transferable to another college or university?

-USM is accredited by the New England Association of Schools and Colleges (NEASC).
+USM is accredited by the New England Commission of Higher Education (NECHE).
 To find out if your university will accept transfer of a USM course, check with your home institution.
 This information is usually available from the registrar's office or your academic advisor.

 Return to top of page